 I have caught fish by watching the rod tip when looking at the line would have been looking directly into glare on the water, and also when fishing very deep in a very slow pool.

 The white and black bands will make watching the rod tip easier with this rod than with any other.
 It may not be a feature you'll use often, but once you get used to it, you'll use it more than you think.

 Length and weight: 6.1 and 7.1 from my own measurements.
 8.1 from Suntech stats.

 All in all, the Suntech Kurenai Long 61 is one of my favorite rods.
-I have not fished with the 71.
 If you are looking for a very nice, very light long rod (that can handle 4X tippets), these are rods to seriously consider.